SK-EID/smart-id-documentation/README.md

 byte[] encodedHash = Base64.encodeBase64(hash);
 ```

-The value of the `encodedHash` must be recorded in the current userâ€™s session for later
+The value of the `encodedHash` must be recorded in the current user's session for later
 comparison.

 #### 2.3.12.2 Computing the verification code